Is having twins hard?

 1. Is raising twins hard?

-Yes, having twins can be challenging, especially in the early months.
+Having twins can be hard, especially in the early months.
 Parents are caring for two babies at the same time, which means more feeds, double nappies, and often very little sleep.
 Life with twins needs organisation, and a LOT of patience.
-But the joy of watching your children grow together makes the experience incredibly special.

 In many ways, yes.
 Twins often play together and entertain each other, which can give parents more breaks.
 As they grow, many twin parents notice their children become independent earlier out of necessity.

-Many twins share a very strong bond.
-They grow up together, go through the same stages at the same time, and spend a lot of time with each other.
-Because of this, twins often become best friends for life.
+Many twins – especially identical twins – share a very special bond.
+They grow up together, go through the same stages at the same time, and spend most of time with each other.
+For this reason, many twins often become best friends for life.